Bone mineral density test

 Cosman F, de Beur SJ, LeBoff MS, et al; National Osteoporosis Foundation.
 Clinician's guide to prevention and treatment of osteoporosis.
 Osteoporos Int.
 2014;25(10):2359-2381.
 PMID: 25182228

 De Paula FJA, Black DM, Rosen CJ.
 Osteoporosis and bone biology.
 In: Melmed S, Polonsky KS, Larsen PR, Kronenberg HM, eds.
 Williams Textbook of Endocrinology.
 13th ed.
 Philadelphia, PA: Elsevier; 2016:chap 29.

 Kendler D, Almohaya M, Almehthel M. Dual x-ray absorptiometry and measurement of bone.
 In: Hochberg MC, Gravallese EM, Silman AJ, Smolen JS, Weinblatt ME, Weisman MH, eds.
 Rheumatology.
 7th ed.
 Philadelphia, PA: Elsevier; 2019:chap 51.

 US Preventive Services Task Force; Curry SJ, Krist AH, Owens DK, et al. Screening for osteoporosis to prevent fractures: US Preventive Services Task Force recommendation statement.
 JAMA.
 2018;319(24):2521-2531.
 PMID: 29946735

 Last reviewed on: 1/14/2018

-Reviewed by: John D. Jacobson, MD, Professor of Obstetrics and Gynecology, Loma Linda University School of Medicine, Loma Linda Center for Fertility, Loma Linda, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
+Reviewed by: John D. Jacobson, MD, Professor of Obstetrics and Gynecology, Loma Linda University School of Medicine, Loma Linda Center for Fertility, Loma Linda, CA. Internal review and update on 07/12/2019 by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
-Editorial update 08/01/2018.